dechamps/FlexASIO/CONFIGURATION.md

 attempt to use.

 The value of the option is the *full name* of the device.
-The list of available device names is shown by the `PortAudioDevices` command line program which can be found in the FlexASIO installation folder.
+The list of available device names is shown by the [`PortAudioDevices` program][PortAudioDevices].
 The value of this option must exactly match the "Device name" shown by `PortAudioDevices`, including any text in parentheses.

-**Note:** only devices that match the selected *backend* (see above) will be considered.
-In other words, the "Host API name" as shown in the output of `PortAudioDevices` has to match the value of the `backend` option.
+**Note:** only devices that match the selected [*backend*][BACKENDS] will be considered.
+In other words, the "Host API name" as shown in the output of `PortAudioDevices` has to match the value of the [`backend` option][backend].
 Beware that a given hardware device will not necessarily have the same name under different backends.

 If the specified name doesn't match any device under the selected backend, FlexASIO will fail to initialize.